 Turmeric is a fantastic spice!
 You may know it from its well-known yellow colour and its use in Indian cuisine.
 Turmeric is particularly helpful in relieving the symptoms of osteoarthritis and rheumatoid arthritis, but it can also be used for a range of other inflammatory conditions.

-One of the reasons turmeric is helpful for inflammation is because of a carotenoid it contains called curcumin.
+One reason turmeric is helpful for inflammation is a carotenoid it contains called curcumin.
 Curcumin is a cytokine and COX-2 inhibitor.
-In other words, it stops inflammatory compounds.
+In other words, it prevents the formation of inflammatory compounds.
 This quality puts it in the same class as ibuprofen.

 The easiest way to use turmeric is in food.
 For best results, use about 1/4 – 1/2 a tsp of the ground root daily.
 You could also use curcumin capsules, and in that case, follow the dosage and contraindication recommendations on the packaging.